 - Support acquisition/rehabilitation that creates or preserves affordable housing.

-- Consider implementation of an inclusionary housing/linkage fee ordinance.
+- Consider the implementation of an inclusionary housing/linkage fee ordinance.

-- Consider adoption of a voluntary rental registry program in conjunction with landlord incentives.
+- Consider the adoption of a voluntary rental registry program in conjunction with landlord incentives.

 View the Grand Junction Housing Strategy (PDF).